Defending Set-Pieces: Man or Zonal Marking?

 If you watch Fox Soccer you’ll often hear Alexi Lalas talk about how much he loves set pieces and how often goals come from set pieces.
 Lalas often says the game is essentially about getting chances at goal from set pieces.
 To stop these set piece goals you have to have the right defense in place and be ready on corners, throw-ins, free kicks and any dead ball situation.

 Whether it’s man marking or zonal marking from set-pieces, there is always plenty of debate over which system is the best.
-Just as Celtic tend to lord it over their rivals in Scotland, the man-marking lobby used to be quick to shout down those in favour of zonal marking.
+Just as Celtic tend to lord it over their rivals in Scotland, the man-marking lobby used to be quick to shout down those in favor of zonal marking.

 There are two main types of marking; zonal and man.
 In this video, Alex Stewart & Joe Devine explain the differences between the two types of marking, and their different applications throughout the history of football and in the current game.